mairacanal/daemonizedTCPserver/README.md

 sudo make install
 ```

+## How to start?

-The next step is to run your daemon:
+The next step is to start your daemon:

 ```
 sudo systemctl daemon-reload